 also apply BA 1101 or HUSC 1100.

-The Pre-Professional Health Careers office provides three major services to students interested in a health profession career: (1) course registration advice for students who have not yet declared a major; (2) career advice for students who are either undecided about or reconsidering which health profession career to pursue; and (3) application advice primarily to students applying to dental, medical, and optometry schools but also to students applying to the full range of health career professional schools.
+The Pre-Professional Health Careers office provides three major services to students interested in a health profession career: (1) course registration advice for students who have not yet declared a major; (2) career advice for students who are either undecided about or reconsidering which health profession career to pursue; and (3) application advice primarily to students applying to the full range of health career professional schools.

 While the office maintains an extensive collection of information on a broad range of health careers and can provide support for a wide variety of health career interests, most students align themselves with one of 10 different programs: pre-clinical laboratory sciences; pre-dentistry; pre-medicine; pre-nursing; pre-occupational therapy; pre-optometry; pre-pharmacy; pre-physical therapy; pre-physician assistant; and pre-speech, language, and hearing sciences.
 Although the academic preparation required for admission to various health career professional schools varies greatly, most require successful completion of specific college-level science, mathematics/statistics, and general education courses.

 None of the 10 programs administered by the Pre-Professional Health Careers office are majors and do not lead directly to an undergraduate degree.
-This distinction between programs and majors is critically important because a baccalaureate degree is required for admission to occupational therapy, physical therapy, and physician assistant programs and is often obtained for dentistry, medicine, and optometry programs with a broad range of majors being accepted.
+This distinction between programs and majors is critically important because a baccalaureate degree is required for admission to occupational therapy, physical therapy, and physician assistant programs and is almost always obtained for admission to dentistry, medicine, and optometry programs with a broad range of majors being accepted.
 Professional programs in clinical lab sciences; nursing; and speech, language, and hearing sciences confer baccalaureate degrees so they are not required for admission.
 Pharmacy programs occupy an intermediate position where a baccalaureate degree is not required for admission, but about 60 per cent of pharmacy students in Texas hold the degree.
-Regardless of their health profession goals, students pursuing these careers are strongly encouraged to identify a major that is suited to their interests and abilities which can provide alternative career options.
+Regardless of their health profession goals, students pursuing these careers are strongly encouraged to identify a major that is aligned with their talents and inclinations and can provide alternative career options.

 To begin receiving department-level course registration advice as early as possible, students pursuing a health profession career are strongly encouraged to declare a major as soon as they are comfortable with their choice.
 By law, all students at a state university must file a degree plan before the end of the second regular semester after the student has earned a cumulative total, from all sources, of 45 or more semester credit hours.
 However, delaying the filing of a degree plan until the legal deadline could put completing the degree in four years at risk.
 Even after a major has been declared students pursuing health careers will still find the Pre-Professional Health Careers office a valuable resource.
-This office provides the evaluation forms and coordinates assembling evaluation packets for applications to schools of dentistry, medicine, and optometry; sponsors the West Texas Health Career Fair each February; hosts personal statement workshops and health professional admission forums; coordinates shadowing and volunteering opportunities; and sponsors 10 different health career student organizations.
+The office provides the evaluation forms and coordinates assembling evaluation packets for applications to schools of dentistry, medicine, and optometry; sponsors the West Texas Health Career Fair each February; hosts personal statement workshops and health professional admission forums; coordinates shadowing and volunteering opportunities; and sponsors 10 different health career student organizations.

 Contact: Pre-Professional Health Careers office, 340A Chemistry Building, 806.742.3078, www.depts.ttu.edu/pphc